-A rotor-stator design consists of a rotating rotor and a stationary stator.
+The design of a rotor-stator, also known as a rotor-stator homogenizer, consists of a rotating rotor and a stationary stator.
 The rotor creates a centrifugal force that directs the sample through a small opening in the stator.
-Shear force is created from turbulence, cavitation, and scissor action.
-The rotor runs at a high rpm to generate the maximum shear force.
-A rotor-stator is also described as a homogenizer.
-It best suited for low viscosity liquids.
-A homogenizer can emulsify two incompatible liquids.
-The breakdown of solid materials into a liquid media can be achieved with a rotor-stator.
-For the coating and ink industry, there are limits to the type of pigments that can be dispersed with a rotor-stator.
+Shear force is created through turbulence, cavitation, and scissor action.
+The rotor runs at a high rpm to generate the maximum shear force and is best suited for low viscosity liquids.
+A homogenizer can emulsify two incompatible liquids, or breakdown solid materials into a liquid media.
+Within the coating and ink industry, there are limits to the type of pigments that can be dispersed with a rotor-stator.
 Please consult with your BYK-Gardner representative when considering a rotor-stator for pigment dispersing.

-The VMA-Getzmann Dispermat line has two rotor-stator designs – horizontal and vertical.
-The Dispermat AS has horizontal design homogenizer chamber.
-The system can be configured as a single pass or multiple pass system.
-Very fine droplets with a large surface area can be achieved.
+The VMA-Getzmann Dispermat line has two designs – horizontal and vertical.
+The Dispermat AS has a horizontal design homogenizer chamber.
+The system itself can be configured as a single pass or a multiple pass system, allowing for fine droplets over a large surface area to be achieved.
 The “C” technology is available making it ideal for R&D applications.
 There is a selection from fine to coarse gap rotors.
+Depending on the industries served our variety of dispersers range from fine to coarse gap rotors.

 A homogenizer accessory is available for the Dispermat vertical Laboratory disperser line.
-The rotor-stator can be ordered as an accessory to enhance the capability of a lab disperser.
-It is very easy to assemble the rotor-stator accessory.
-The rotor is attached to a motor shaft and the stator is secured in the same way as the shaft protection pipe.
-With the rotor-stator, the Dispermat can perform emulsifying, homogenizing, and high shear mixing.
+The homogenizer can be ordered as an accessory to enhance the capability of a lab disperser.
+The rotor is attached to a motor shaft and the stator is secured in the same way as the shaft protection pipe with an easy assembly.
+With the rotor-stator homogenizer, this allows the Dispermat to perform emulsifying, homogenizing, and high shear mixing.
 The homogenizer accessory is designed for 2 – 5-liter volumes.